Running a food business, whether it’s a small independent operation, a commercial kitchen or a restaurant chain, is never a piece of cake.

 At the best of times food operators have to work hard to balance the needs of the business and the health and wellbeing of staff; Covid-19 has amplified this.

-UFS was a founding partner of the #FairKitchens movement to support the wellbeing of chefs and foodservice professionals across the globe, all year round.
+UFS was a founding partner of the # movement to support the wellbeing of chefs and foodservice professionals across the globe, all year round.
 “But we knew more support was needed to get them through this,” says UFS Canada Operating Marketing Manager Natasha Fraser.
 “Our aim is not just to help businesses to survive, we want the people who run them to come out of this in one piece too.”

 Access to wellbeing apps such as headspace are listed on the UFS site.
 And in partnership with the National Restaurant Association, UFS North America created a weekly series of online seminars on mental health and wellbeing.
-The first included input from food writer Andrew Zimmern and Pamela Paresky from Psychology Today.
+The included input from food writer Andrew Zimmern and Pamela Paresky from Psychology Today.

 6. Reducing food waste and finding use for surplus stock